hphelion/documentation/commercial/GA1/ceph/commercial.ceph-manual-install.md

 ###Assumptions and Dependencies

-* Manual installation and deployment of Ceph Firefly 0.80.7
+* These instructions apply to the manual installation and deployment of Ceph Firefly 0.80.7.

-* Operating system on Ceph nodes - hlinux 3.14.6-2-amd64-hlinux
+* The operating system on Ceph nodes is hlinux 3.14.6-2-amd64-hlinux.

 ####Setting up the Monitor Node {#setting-up-monitor-nodes}

-Firstly bootstrap the initial monitor(s) to deploying a Ceph Storage Cluster.

-Perform the following steps:
+Bootstrap the initial monitor(s) to deploying a Ceph Storage cluster by performing the following steps:

-1. Log in to monitor node as a root user.
+1. Log into monitor node as a root.

 2. Execute `apt-get install ceph`.

-3. Execute `uuidgen` command to generate an unique **fsid**.
+3. To generate a unique **fsid**, enter:

+	`uuidgen`

-4. Create `ceph.conf` file in `/etc/ceph` directory as shown in the example below:
+4. Create the  `ceph.conf` file in the `/etc/ceph` directory as shown in the following example:
 		[global]

 		fsid = 498afec5-57f0-4e48-9cf7-c8a5b89c1c80